Skip to main content

 Cracked Tooth Syndrome Treatment Options

-The treatment approach depends on several factors, including the extent and location of the crack, the symptoms present, and the overall condition of the tooth.
+The treatment approach for a cracked tooth depends on several factors, including the extent and location of the crack, the symptoms present, and the overall condition of the tooth.
+A dentist will assess each case individually before recommending a course of action.

-Dental Crowns — For many patients with cracked tooth syndrome, a dental crown may be recommended.
+For many patients with cracked tooth syndrome, a dental crown may be recommended.
 A crown covers and protects the entire visible portion of the tooth, holding the cracked segments together and distributing biting forces more evenly.
-Our guide on when a broken tooth needs a crown discusses the key indicators.
+This is one of the most commonly considered treatments for teeth with cracks that have not yet reached the pulp.

-Extraction — In some cases, if the crack extends below the gum line or splits the tooth vertically through the root, the tooth may not be restorable.
-Your dentist would discuss replacement options such as dental implants or bridges following extraction.
+In some cases, if the crack extends below the gum line or splits the tooth vertically through the root, the tooth may not be restorable.
+In these situations, extraction may be the most appropriate option.
+A dentist can discuss replacement options, such as a dental implant or bridge, following extraction.

 When Professional Dental Assessment May Be Needed